-Retrieving email is tasked by a software programme called a Mail User Agent (MUA).
-There are two types of MUA and these are classed depending on how emails are accessed, via installed software (email client) or through in browser (webmail).
+Retrieving email is tasked by a software program called a Mail User Agent (MUA).
+There are two types of MUA, and these are classed depending on how emails are accessed, via installed software (email client) or through in browser (webmail).

 Let’s break down how an email is transmitted.
 Like most Internet data, emails travel across the internet as a stream of packets using the internet’s TCP/IP protocol.
 This process can be broken down into three steps:

 It might have been a while, but consider how you’d formulate a formal letter you’d take to your mail office or drop in a mailbox.
-You start with taking pen to paper and begin with writing your name and address on the right-hand side.
+You start by taking pen to paper and writing your name and address on the right-hand side.
 On the left-hand side, you write the name and address of the intended recipient.
 Once you’ve written the body of the letter, you place it in an envelope.
 This is sealed, and the intended recipient's address is written on the front so that the sorting office knows where the letter will be sent.
-Just in case there is a problem finding the recipient, the sender's address is written on the back so that the post office knows who the letter should be sent back to.
+Just in case there is a problem finding the recipient, the sender's address is written on the back.

-As technical as email might sound, the letter analogy is the same as the way emails are structured.
-Emails are composed in a mail client (comparable to pen and paper), this is known as MIME data (multipurpose internet mail extensions).
-The mail server puts the email into an envelope which includes the recipient and sender’s addresses (this is called envelope data).
+As technical as email might sound, the letter analogy is the same as how emails are structured.
+Emails are composed in a mail client (comparable to pen and paper).
+This is known as MIME data (multipurpose internet mail extensions).
+The mail server puts the email into an envelope, including the recipient and sender’s addresses (this is called envelope data).
 Email users won’t come across the envelope since it’s part of an internal process to route an email.

 An email is constructed with three parts:

-The header includes the mandatory information including the sender, recipient and date.
+The header includes the mandatory information, including the sender, recipient, and date.
 Other header lines such as subject and cc are optional.
-Although only mandatory headers appear to the user, the header includes other important details such as the route the email took as it was transferred from one computer to another.
+Although only required headers appear to the user, the header includes additional details such as the route the email took as it was transferred from one computer to another.
 We’ve mentioned the job of Mail Transfer Agents (MTAs).
-When an email is forwarded by an MTA, it is time stamped.
-You’ll notice that some email, that had multiple destinations since the origination of the email, have several received headers.
+When an MTA forwards an email, it is time-stamped.
+You’ll notice that some emails that had multiple destinations since the email origination have several received headers.
 Most of this extra information is hidden inside the email.
-When viewed in their entirety they look something like this:
+When viewed in their entirety, they look something like this: